-1 Woodrow Hartzog, The Inadequate, Invaluable Fair Information Practices, 76 MD.
+Woodrow Hartzog, The Inadequate, Invaluable Fair Information Practices, 76 MD.
 L. REV. 952 (2017); Woodrow Hartzog, The Case Against Idealising Control, 4 EUROPEAN DATA PROTECTION L. REV. 423 (2018); Neil Richards & Woodrow Hartzog, The Pathologies of Consent, 96 WASH.
 U. L. REV. (forthcoming 2019); Neil Richards & Woodrow Hartzog, Privacy's Trust Gap, 126 YALE L. J. 1180 (2017); Neil Richards & Woodrow Hartzog, Taking Trust Seriously in Privacy Law, 19 STAN.
 TECH.
 L. REV. 431 (2016); Woodrow Hartzog & Neil Richards, It's Time to Try Something Different on Internet Privacy, THE WASHINGTON POST (Dec.
 20, 2018).
 Parts of this testimony are adapted from some of this research.
-2 WOODROW HARTZOG, PRIVACY'S BLUEPRINT: THE BATTLE TO CONTROL THE DESIGN OF NEW

-Second, I will argue that the best path forward is to move beyond traditional procedural regimes towards substantive and robust rules that protect people's trust in entities and establish firm data boundaries that companies cannot cross without consequences.
+WOODROW HARTZOG, PRIVACY'S BLUEPRINT: THE BATTLE TO CONTROL THE DESIGN OF NEW TECHNOLOGIES (2018).
+Second, the best path forward is to move beyond traditional procedural regimes towards substantive and robust rules that garner people's trust in entities and establish firm boundaries that companies cannot cross without consequences.

-Meaningful data privacy reform must do more than merely turn up the volume of fraught concepts like transparency, consent, and control.
-Second helpings of "I agree" buttons and turgid, unreadable terms of use would not have prevented the Cambridge Analytica debacle, the epidemic of data breaches, or the harmful decisions and predictions made by wrongfully biased algorithms powered by our data.
+Meaningful data privacy reform must do more than merely strengthen commitments to concepts like transparency, consent, and control.
+Second helpings of "I agree" buttons and turgid, unreadable terms of use would not have prevented the Cambridge Analytica debacle, the epidemic of data breaches, or the harmful decisions and predictions made by wrongfully biased algorithms powered by personal data.
 Nor will they prevent the problems of manipulation, discrimination, and oppressive surveillance that we face in a future of automation.
 Lawmakers should instead create non-waivable robust and substantive duties and data mandates for companies.